agoragames/amico/README.md

 The source for the [relationships module](https://github.com/agoragames/amico/blob/master/lib/amico/relationships.rb) is well-documented.
 There are some simple examples in the method documentation.
 You can also refer to the [online documentation](http://rubydoc.info/github/agoragames/amico/master/frames).

+## Future Plans

+* Add :scope to various calls to allow you to use amico for different contexts

 ## FAQ?

 ### Why use Redis sorted sets and not Redis sets?